Claudia Winkleman: Career

-Television career
+Television

 1991–2000

-In 1992, she began appearing frequently in the long-running BBC series Holiday, and this continued throughout the mid-1990s.
-This culminated in a special documentary in which she travelled around the world for 34 days reporting from Japan, India, Costa Rica and Dubai.
-Throughout this period, she appeared as a reporter on other shows, particularly This Morning interviewing various celebrities.
+In 1992, Winkleman began appearing frequently in the long-running BBC series Holiday, and this continued throughout the mid-1990s.
+This culminated in a special documentary in which she travelled around the world for 34 days, reporting from Japan, India, Costa Rica and Dubai.
+Throughout this period, she appeared as a reporter on other shows, particularly This Morning, interviewing various celebrities.
 During the late 1990s, Winkleman presented a number of programmes on smaller digital channels.
 She had a stint on the cable channel L!VE TV, but soon left to pursue other projects.
 In 1996, Winkleman hosted Granada programmes God's Gift (taking over from Davina McCall) and Pyjama Party (co-hosted with Katie Puckrik and Michelle Kelly).

-Winkleman also presented a number of gameshows including the dating show Three's a Crowd, LWT show Talking Telephone Numbers, the second series of Granada TV show God's Gift and Fanorama.
+Winkleman also presented a number of gameshows, including the dating show Three's a Crowd, LWT show Talking Telephone Numbers, the second series of Granada TV show God's Gift, and Fanorama.
 In 1997 she was the co-host of children's Saturday morning TV show Tricky.
 She was also an occasional team captain on a gameshow called HeadJam, hosted by Vernon Kay.

 2001–2006

 Winkleman's first major television job was in 2001, on the regional discussion programme Central Weekend.
-Between 2002 and 2004, Winkleman began her first daily TV role when she hosted the BBC Three Entertainment update show Liquid News, taking over from Christopher Price on the now defunct BBC Choice.
+Between 2002 and 2004, Winkleman began her first daily television role when she hosted the BBC Three Entertainment update show Liquid News, taking over from Christopher Price on the now defunct BBC Choice.
 She shared the presenting duties with Colin Paterson, and later Paddy O'Connell.
 The show featured celebrity interviews.

 In 2003, Fame Academy appointed Winkleman to present a daily update show on BBC Three, in conjunction with its second series.
 She repeated the show in 2005 for the much shorter celebrity version Comic Relief Does Fame Academy.
 Also in 2005, Winkleman co-hosted The House of Tiny Tearaways, a BBC Three reality TV show.
-She also began hosting Strictly Come Dancing: It Takes Two, a supplementary programme to Strictly Come Dancing, taking over from Justin Lee-Collins.
+She also began hosting Strictly Come Dancing: It Takes Two, a supplementary programme to Strictly Come Dancing.

-Winkleman then presented several more reality shows including End of Story, and Art School.
+Winkleman then presented several more reality shows, including End of Story and Art School.